-New install acting strange: two wires swapped during installation
+New install acting strange: two wires swapped at install

 The system was barely a month old, yet two rooms behaved unpredictably.
-One ignored its remote.
-The other cooled when nobody had switched it on.
+One ignored its remote, and the other cooled when nobody had switched it on.
 The installer blamed the outdoor unit, but a brand-new unit failing two zones at once rarely points to hardware.

 Case summary